How much does a fireplace cost to install or build?

 Electric Fireplace Installation Cost

-An electric fireplace costs $100 to $2,200+, and the installation labor ranges from $0 to $360.
+An electric fireplace costs $200 to $3,000+, including the unit and installation.
 Labor costs increase if you need to install a new outlet or if the fireplace needs to sit in or be attached to a wall.

 A handyman charges $50 to $80 per hour and may have a minimum fee of $75 to $200.
-However, you may be able to simply plug in the fireplace.
+However, depending on the electric fireplace you purchase, you may be able to simply plug in the unit.

-If you wish to place an electric firebox into a masonry fireplace, you’ll need to close off the chimney and the damper and add a frame and trim around the new firebox.
+If you wish to place an electric fireplace insert in a masonry fireplace, you’ll need to close off the chimney and the damper, add a frame, and trim around the new firebox.

 Model | Average Cost |